Adoption Series Part 2: So you’re ready to adopt a cat

 • If you have a busier life and don’t have a lot of time to spend with them, maybe you want a couch potato.

 • Have young kids or want a cat who is very playful?
-Maybe a kitten is a good option for you.
+Maybe a social kitten is a good option for you.

 • Snuggle bug, independent, or somewhere in between?